Dino2992/SADAChallenge/README.md

 SADA challenge Highest profit

 For this coding challenge I used python and a .bat file to complete the different parts of this challenge.
 I have used python as it is the language that I am most comfortable with.
-In order for the run.bat file to work properly the user will have to attach their python.exe path from their computer into the run.bat file by editing the run.bat file.
+The reviewer will run one script run.bat.
+Prior to executing the script the reviewer will have to attach their python.exe path into the run.bat file.
+This can be done by right-clicking on the run.bat file and selecting edit.
-Insert the python.exe path in the spot where the batch says to insert the path between the quotations.
+After clicking edit and a new window opens, the reviewer will past their python.exe path into the spot area labeled "Put path of python.exe here in between the quotes".
+Do not include quotes around path or the file path will not read properly.
+After pasting the path the reviewer will click save, which is under file tab so that way the run.bat will run properly.
+Once that is complete the reviewer will just have to click the run.bat file and the script will be executed.
 All other files needed to run the code are in the repository to be downloaded or cloned.
 Below are the instructions for the challenge.